geoerika/angular-learning-project/README.md

 # angular-learning-project

-angular-learning-project is an Airbnb-like app based on the following udemy course: https://www.udemy.com/practical-angular-react-node-airbnb-style-application/learn/v4/overview Built with TypeScript, JavaScript, Angular, Node.js, MongoDB
+An Airbnb-like app based on the following udemy course:

+https://www.udemy.com/practical-angular-react-node-airbnb-style-application/learn/v4/overview

+Built with TypeScript, JavaScript, Angular, Node.js, MongoDB

 Users can register, login, and get access to a list of homes which they can reserve.